ditto-link01/mtr-train-dashboard/README.md

 # MTR Train Dashboard

 A simple, static dashboard for visualizing Hong Kong MTR train information.
-Built to be lightweight, fast to load, and easy to deploy as a single HTML page.
+Built to be lightweight, fast to load, and easy to deploy as a handful of static files.

 ---